lokearm/armchar-swish/README.md

                  character sheet for client queries
 ```

-The `schemaReasoner` has not been implemented.
-It has to close
-the graph under RDFS subClassOf and subPropertyOf relations.
-It also has to deduce subproperties of hasTrait, by using the
-class of the object.

 + `prepareCS` makes only a few inferences to simplify future queries
 + `prepareSchema` does subclass inference and similar rules
 + `prepareInitialCharacter` makes the CharacterSheet from the Character